Certificates

 Skills-Based Certificates

 Skills-based certificates are housed within a department and are most often designed for students majoring in disciplines other than the department supporting the certificate.
-Proposals for new departmental certificates should be submitted to the Secretary of the Committee on Majors, TBD.
+Proposals for new departmental certificates should be submitted to the Secretary of the Committee on Majors, David Francis.

 Advanced Language Certificates